-The Company's cellulose fibers segment is a producers of absorbent fluff used in products, such as diapers.
-The Cellulose Fibers segment provides cellulose fibers for absorbent products in markets worldwide; works closely with its customers to develop or specialized applications; manufactures liquid packaging board used primarily for the production of containers for liquid products, and generates energy, of which 84% is from black liquor produced at the mills and biomass.
+The Company's Cellulose Fibers segment is engaged in the production of absorbent fluff pulp used in products, such as diapers.
+The Cellulose Fibers segment provides cellulose fibers for absorbent products in markets across the world; works with its customers to develop applications; manufactures liquid packaging board used primarily for the production of containers for liquid products, and derives energy from black liquor produced at the mills and biomass.

-33663 Weyerhaeuser Way South
+33663 Weyerhaeuser Way S

-FEDERAL WAY WA 98003
+FEDERAL WAY WA 98001-9620

 Company Web Links